TheDutchDevil/E2E-TBSA/README.md

 * OS: REHL Server 6.4 (Santiago)
 * CPU: Intel Xeon CPU E5-2620 (Yes, we do not use GPU to gurantee the deterministic outputs)

-## Citation
+# Citation
-If the code is used in your research, please star this repo and cite our paper as follows:
+If the code is used in your research, please star this repo and cite the original paper as follows:
 ```
 @inproceedings{li2019unified,
   title={A unified model for opinion target extraction and target sentiment prediction},